majklfly/gazetteer/README.md

 ## Support

-If yoy have any issues, please let me know on majklfly@gmail.com
+If you have any issues, please let me know on majklfly@gmail.com